evanshortiss/sns-mobile/README.md

 #### getApiVersion()
 Returns apiVersion being used.

-#### getApplications
+#### getApplications(callback)
 Get all Platform Applications.
 This will not allow you to interface with other PlatformApplications but may be useful to just get a list of you applications.
+Callback format callback(err, users)

 #### getUser(endpointArn, callback)
 Get a user via endpointArn.
 The callback(err, user) receives an Object containg Attributes for the user and the EndpointArn.